Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Zinfandel produces 3 distinct styles of wine:

 White Zinfandel – love it or hate it, you can’t decry its success!
-Blush wines or White Zinfandel account for over half of all Rose wine sales in the UK, and are part of the reason for the dramatic growth in sales of Californian wine in the last 10 years, seeing this category overtake France in the sales stakes.
+They were part of the reason for the dramatic growth in sales of Californian wine on the international stage.
 Ranging from pale pink to neon, these pink wines have high sugar levels, and are fruitily sweet.
-Made famous by the Blossom Hill and Gallo, they are now firmly established on supermarket shelves.
+Made famous by the Blossom Hill White Zinfandel and Gallo White Zinfandel, they are now firmly established on supermarket shelves.

 Red Zinfandel and blends – there are lots of inexpensive Red zins on the market today; generally these are soft, approachable, and relatively low tannin, with a natural warmth, sweet spice and ripe loganberry fruit.